nevermore3d/Nevermore_Max/README.md

 	3. We catch **PARTICLES**: 3D printer extrusion creates both VOCs and particles.
 	The micro focuses on VOCs, as thats what give off the worst smell and has direct toxic effects, and are difficult to catch once outside of the print chamber.
-	Yet again, PM particles are among the leading causes of death in the word and shouldnt be ignored.
+	Yet again, PM particles are among the leading causes of death in the world and shouldnt be ignored.
 I've advocated using a regular room-size hepa for particles in conjunction with a micro before, but with the Max a hepa filtration system is built in.
 99+ per cent of particles creat6ed by your printer will be removed